lheim/dosh/README.md

 ```

 ###example usage for macOS
-when you run the project on a macOS or windows machine make sure that environment variable 'DOCKER_HOST' is set to the ip of your VM. mounting the docker socket is not necessary.
+when you run the project on a macOS or windows machine make sure that the environment variable 'DOCKER_HOST' is set to the ip of your VM. mounting the docker socket is not necessary.

 ```bash
 docker-machine start default